GuillaumeGermain/NLP/README.md

 ## TODO
 - Store all results from different settings in a single dataframe, including the configuration itself.
-- Clean up the code after a lot of small changes.
 - Test on EXACTLY the same test set of 200 observations, as when classifiers were trained only on 800 observations of the first dataset.
 Just to be sure that this is not biasing the result.

 ## Next steps for improvement
 I'll come back later on this exercise.
-Please send me feedbacks if you do!
+Please send me feedbacks if you play a bit with it!

 Basically, potential tracks for improvements would be:

-1. Gather the result from a large sampling of runs and find out the best settings, using a second level of ML algorithms (or why not a small NN).
+1. Gather the result from a decently large sample of runs and find out the best settings, using a second level of ML algorithms (or why not a small NN).
 The most fun definitively.
 2. Re-train on 800 of the first dataset + 5000-20'000 of the second one and check the results.
 3. Find a relevant dataset with a good quality, and similar scale/distribution as the initial one.
 4. Try with new classifiers
-4. Try different a fully different approach of bag of words: 2-grams or 3-grams would be promising
 5. Of course the RNN NLP way: a simple recurrent neural network (RNN), next step with GRU cells.
+6. Try different a fully different approach of bag of words: 2-grams or 3-grams would be promising